Kaali Khuhi

-Kaali Khuhi is an Indian Hindi-language Horror film directed by Terrie Samundra, written by Terrie Samundra and David Walter Lech and starring Shabana Azmi, Sanjeeda Sheikh, Riva Arora and Satyadeep Mishra.
+Kaali Khuhi is an Indian Hindi-language Horror film directed by Terrie Samundra.
+It is produced by Anku Pande and Ramon Chibb.
+The film is written by Terrie Samundra, David Walter Lech and Rupinder Inderjit and starring Shabana Azmi, Sanjeeda Sheikh, Riva Arora and Satyadeep Mishra.
 The plot revolves around the girl Shivangi who is 10 years old who is trying to save the village where her family resides from ghosts.